 In order for Microsoft developers and support to understand the urgency of different computer issues, color-coded screens of death appear.

 Most users who utilize Windows 10 have dealt with the ever-infamous Blue Screen of Death.
-However, there are a handful more of them out there.
+However, there is a handful more of them out there.
 Screens of death often result in lost data and an action to restart your PC.

 Here are just a few: